awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 1. Use the controls in the **Key Rotation** section of the page\.
 **Note**
 If a CMK is disabled or pending deletion, the **Key Rotation** check box is cleared, and you cannot change it\.
 This reminds you that AWS KMS does not rotate CMKs while they are disabled or pending deletion\.
 The key rotation status is restored when you re\-enable the CMK or cancel deletion\.
-For details, see [How Automatic Key Rotation Works](#rotate-keys-how-it-works)\.
+For details, see [How Automatic Key Rotation Works](#rotate-keys-how-it-works) and [How Key State Affects Use of a Customer Master Key](key-state.md)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/console-rotate-key.png)

-### Enabling and Disabling Key Rotation with the API<a name="rotate-keys-api"></a>
+### Enabling and Disabling Key Rotation \(KMS API\)<a name="rotate-keys-api"></a>

 You can use the [AWS Key Management Service \(AWS KMS\) API](https://docs.aws.amazon.com/kms/latest/APIReference/) to enable and disable automatic key rotation, and view the current rotation status of any customer managed CMK\.
 These examples use the [AWS Command Line Interface \(AWS CLI\)](https://aws.amazon.com/cli/), but you can use any supported programming language\.